falcosecurity/driverkit/docs/driverkit_kubernetes.md

       --as-group stringArray           group to impersonate for the operation, this flag can be repeated to specify multiple groups
       --as-uid string                  uID to impersonate for the operation --builderimage string            docker image to be used to build the kernel module and eBPF probe.
 If not provided, an automatically selected image will be used.
+      --builderrepo strings            list of docker repositories in descending priority order, used to search for builder images.
+Default falcosecurity/driverkit will always be enforced as lowest priority repo. eg: --builderrepo myorg/driverkit --builderrepo falcosecurity/driverkit
       --cache-dir string               default cache directory (default "$HOME/.kube/cache") --certificate-authority string   path to a cert file for the certificate authority --client-certificate string      path to a client certificate file for TLS